LedgeDesign/Home/_branding/recfit.md

 preview: recfit/Recreation_Fitness.png
 order: 1
 ---
-Designed the identity and brand for this health and fitness company based in Long Beach, CA. With this client's continued events around the city, our ongoing relationship has allowed me to create several designs including flyers for print and web, post cards, t-shirts and their website,  <a href="http://www.recreationfitness.com" target="_blank">Recreation Fitness</a>
+Designed the identity and brand for this health and fitness company based in Long Beach, CA. With this client's continued events around the city, our ongoing relationship has allowed me to create several designs including flyers for print and web, post cards, t-shirts and their website,  [Recreation Fitness](http://www.recreationfitness.com){:target="_blank"}
 ![Logo](Recreation_Fitness.png)
 ![Logo](RecFitSummerIcon.png)
 ![Postcard](RecFitSurfSal.png)